-However, solely based on the P/CF metric, an investment decision may not fetch the desired results.
-To identify stocks trading at a discount, you should expand your search criteria and consider price-to-book ratio, price-to-earnings ratio and price-to-sales ratio.
+An investment decision solely based on the P/CF metric may not fetch the desired results.
+To identify stocks that are trading at a discount, you should expand your search criteria and also consider the price-to-book ratio, price-to-earnings ratio and price-to-sales ratio.
 Adding a favorable Zacks Rank and a Value Score of A or B to your search criteria should lead to even better results as these eliminate the chance of falling into a value trap.

 Here are the parameters for selecting true value stocks: